traitecoevo/austraits.org/content/authors/Truong/_index.md

 title: Dr Gary Truong

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position/tagline
 role: Project officer

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: UNSW Sydney, Australia
+- name: UNSW Sydney
   url: http://bees.unsw.edu.au

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include
+bio:

 # Interests to show in About widget
 interests:

-user_groups: ["Team Members"]
+user_groups: ["Core Team"]
 # Education to show in About widget
 education:
   courses: